ClementTsang/bottom/README.md

 - Cross-platform - supports Linux, Windows, and macOS

-In addition to these things, bottom also currently has the following features:
+In addition, bottom also currently has the following features:

 ### Process filtering

 On any process widget, hit `/` to bring up a search bar.
-If your layout has multiple process widgets, note this search is independent of other widgets.
+If the layout has multiple process widgets, note this search is independent of other widgets.
 Searching supports regex, matching case, and matching entire words.
 Use `Tab` to toggle between searching by PID and by process name.

 ### Zoom

-Using the `+`/`-` keys or the scroll wheel will move adjust the current time intervals of the currently selected widget, and `=` to reset the zoom levels to the default.
+Using the `+`/`-` keys or the scroll wheel will move the current time intervals of the currently selected widget, and `=` to reset the zoom levels to the default.
 Widgets can hold different time intervals independently.
 These time intervals can be adjusted using the `-t`/`--default_time_value` and `-d`/`--time_delta` options, or their corresponding config options.